 The Company acts as a holding company for its subsidiary Brigid Investments Limited.
+Brigid Investments Limited's fully owned subsidiary Brigid Investments No.5 Limited, is the trading company in the Group.
 The principal activity of the Group is the ownership and rental of properties within established retirement living complexes which are constructed and actively managed by McCarthy Stone Limited, the UK's leading retirement living manager.

 The Group is performing to the required standards underwritten by the contracts entered into which govern the management of the Group.
-The Group has made solid progress during the period in terms of delivery and profitability.
+The Group has made solid progress during the period in terms of delivery.
+The losses are driven by impairment and recognition of finance costs associated with the acquisition of the assets.

 The Group has modelled its anticipated financial performance for the full term of the project.
-The current operational model forecasts continued profits for the Group.
+The current operational model forecasts profits for the Group.